 AURA is Sovereign Hill’s totally new immersive theatre experience.
 Designed by Creative Director Andrew Walsh AM and his Accolade Event Management team of local and international talent, AURA features cutting-edge 3D projection technology to be seen only at Sovereign Hill.

-Before the show, why not spend a day at Sovereign Hill?
-A town that brings the 1850s gold rush to life.
-With shops, schools, a theatre and more, Sovereign Hill is Australia’s foremost outdoor museum.
-See the spectacular $160,000 gold pour, venture underground to explore the gold mines or catch a horse-drawn coach and tour the town.
-You can purchase your ticket when booking for AURA.
+Spend a day at Sovereign Hill, a goldrush town that brings the 1850s to life.
+With shops, rare trades, schools, a theatre and more, Sovereign Hill is Australia’s foremost outdoor museum and a winner of major tourism awards.
+See the spectacular $200,000 gold pour, take an underground mine adventure and catch a horse-drawn coach to tour the town.

 (ages under 5)

 (2 Adult, 2 Children)